Twasi/twasi-docs/docs/getting-started/plugin-translations.md

 > This is not implemented yet but will be implemented soon!

-It's not always clear what permissions a permission key *exactly* grants.
-You should give all of your translation keys a clear name to make everyone understand it.
-These should also be localized so we add them to our translation files with a leading '§'.
+It's not always clear which permissions a permission key *exactly* grants.
+You should give all of your translation keys a clear name to make everyone understand them.
+These should also be localized, so we add them to our translation files with a leading '§'.

 #### Example